 Mission & History of the Inspector General

 Created in 1981, the Massachusetts Office of the Inspector General was the first statewide inspector general's office in the country.
-The Office's mission is to prevent and detect fraud, waste, and abuse in the expenditure of public funds.
-The Office conducts investigations, intervenes in situations before fraud and waste occurs, disseminates lessons and best practices, and builds the capacity of public officials by providing technical training and assistance.
+The Office of the Inspector General promotes good government by preventing and detecting fraud, waste and abuse in the expenditure of public funds and the use of public property through:

 Recent Investigation Outcomes